 ACCIONA Energy became a pioneer in 2007 when it grid connected the Nevada Solar One, a 64 MW parabolic cylinder facility located in the Nevada Desert (USA).
 It became the first company in the world to set up a CSP plant after the projects carried out in California between 1985 and 1991, leading to the rebirth of this renewable technology.

-Since then, it has installed (also under its ownership) five more plants, all of them in Spain, with total capacity of 249.80 MW.
-The company has also installed a 1 MW plant in Saguaro (Arizona, USA) for the utility company Arizona Public Service (APS).
-The five Spanish plants produce clean energy equivalent to the consumption of more than 200,000 homes, avoiding the emission of over half a million metric tons of C02 to the atmosphere.
+Since then, it installed (also under its ownership) five more plants, all of them in Spain, with total capacity of 249.80 MW.
+The company also installed a 1 MW plant in Saguaro (Arizona, USA) for the utility company Arizona Public Service (APS).

 AGREEMENT TO SELL THE CSP POWER PLANTS IN SPAIN

-On February 27th, 2018 ACCIONA has announced that it has reach an agreement to sell its five CSP plants in Spain -totaling a capacity of 250MW- to ContourGlobal plc.
+On February 27th, 2018 ACCIONA announced an agreement to sell its five CSP plants in Spain -totaling a capacity of 250MW- to ContourGlobal plc.
+The deal was completed on May 10th, 2018.